internetarchive/dweb-mirror/INSTALLATION-osx-dev.md

 You can safely delete any of the crawled material and it will be re-fetched if needed.

 ### 6. IPFS (optional)
+(Note IPFS is not currently being tested for dweb-mirror and this may not work)

 Install IPFS, there are several strategies in install_ipfs.sh that should at least cover your Mac, but it might need editing if you have an odd combinations.
 ```